 Start Session and

-End Session events.
-Instead, Amplitude infers the beginning and ending times of sessions by tracking session IDs.
+End Session events by default, but it can still determine the beginning and ending times of sessions by tracking session IDs.
 Amplitude also uses session ID to calculate session lengths.
 This way, these events do not contribute to your monthly event count.

-If these events are critical to your analyses, you can easily turn them on by adding this line of code before initializing the SDK:
+End Session events is critical to your analysis outside of session lengths, you can easily turn on tracking for these events by adding this line of code before initializing the SDK:

 [Amplitude instance].trackingSessionEvents = true;